Beliavsky/Fortran-tools-on-GitHub/README.md

 [ford](https://github.com/Fortran-FOSS-Programmers/ford): Automatically generates FORtran Documentation from comments within the code, from Fortran-FOSS-Programmers

-[fortiel](https://github.com/Jhuighuy/fortiel): Fortran preprocessor and metaprogramming engine, by Jhuighuy

 [FortranTestGenerator](https://github.com/fortesg/fortrantestgenerator): or automatically generating unit tests for subroutines of existing Fortran applications based on an approach called Capture & Replay, from fortesg

 [FORTRAN77_to_Fortran90](https://github.com/Koushikphy/FORTRAN77_to_Fortran90): converts old fixed source FORTRAN 77 code to free form Fortran 90 code using Python, by Koushikphy

 [fossil](https://github.com/nrwade0/Fossil): Fortran IDE designed in Python by someone eager to learn Fortran but in an easy and accessible way, by nrwade0

-[fypp](https://github.com/aradi/fypp): Python-powered preprocessor, by aradi.
-It can be used for any programming languages but its primary aim is to offer a Fortran preprocessor, which helps to extend Fortran with condititional compiling and template metaprogramming capabilities

 [fytest](https://github.com/aradi/fytest): lightweight unit testing framework for Fortran, by aradi.
 Thanks to its header-only design, it can be easily bundled with any Fortran project without creating extra dependencies.